 What is Dichroic Glass?

-This reflective phenomenon is known as thin-film physics, which is also why you see swirling rainbow patterns in a soap bubble, floating colors from oil on water and the dramatic colors of dragonfly wings.
+This reflective phenomenon is known as thin-film physics.
+It's the reason you see swirling rainbow patterns in a soap bubble, floating colors in oil on water and the dramatic colors of dragonfly wings.

 Design with ...